ptsteadman/notebook/stories/summer-of-entropy.md

 working super hard on it."

 Fuck, Chris thought.
 Was Elkie that naive?
-Chris half-heartedly participated in an earnest, clumsy discussion of Swift's type system, before suggesting that they go inside for another drink.
-On the way inside, Chris knelt to touch the dachshund.
+Chris half-heartedly participated in an earnest, clumsy discussion of Swift's type system for fifteen minutes, before finally suggesting that they go inside for another drink.
+On his way into the sweet cave-like darkness of the bar, Chris knelt down to touch the dachshund.

-Elkie joined Chris by the antique cash register, waiting for the bartender's attention.
+Elkie joined Chris by the antique cash register, and they waited for the bartender's attention.

 "The last time I was at this meetup," said Elkie.
 "I was with this guy from Tinder."